wyfo/apischema/docs/graphql/relay.md

 *apischema* provides some facilities to implement a *GraphQL* server following [*Relay* *GraphQL* server specification](https://relay.dev/docs/en/graphql-server-specification).
 They are included in the module `apischema.graphql.relay`.

 !!! note
-    These facilities are independent of each others — you could keep only mutations part and use your own identification and connection system for example.
+    These facilities are independent of each others — you could keep only the mutations part and use your own identification and connection system for example.

 ## (Global) Object Identification